leonawicz/HtmlWidgetExamples/docs/md/ex_dt_sparkline.md

 ##
 #### A more useful table

 Generally I would not use a table as a complete substitute for a plot.
-In cases where I can, it is because the data set is simple that a traditional text table will suffice.
+In cases where I can, it is because the data set is simple enough that a traditional text table will suffice.
 If adding sparklines to a plot, my preference is to use them to enhance a particular column or two, which otherwise remains a standard data table, rather than turn it into a "many-paneled plot".

 The above examples are for illustration.
 The table below seems like a good mix of data tables and sparklines.